SCAGspm/spm_dm_documentation_update/index.rst

     Figure 10: Attribute editing window

-To save changes to edited attributes the user must click on ‘Apply‘ |apply_button| when finished editing. *If the user changes the selected features without applying changes, those changes will not be saved.*
+The user can adjust the development, density, and gross/net percentages using the toggles at the top of the panel.
+To save changes to edited attributes the user must click on ‘Apply‘ |apply_button| when finished editing. *If the user changes the selected features without applying changes, those changes will not be saved.* The user can see the effects of these adjustments on the numbers of dwelling units, employees, and acres developable at the bottom of the screen.

 Built Form Editor
 -----------------